jbunds801/Bootstrap-Project/Bootstrap_Project/README.txt

 ins, and on Chrome and Edge it showed a little flag that just said that the field was required.
 So I didn't know how to get around that, but I the solution I found on W3Schools showed the .was-validated which left the red text and the red border, but then I was able to find some help doing a search to add .d-block with the .invalid-feeback to only show the red text and not the border so I was happy with that.
+One thing I'm not sure about though is is "required" required after the id?
+It didn't seem consistent with all the examples I found.

 Overall though I think it turned out pretty good!